post_apocalypse_story/02-Unlikely_Encounter-Annie...

 <p>

-had just learned.
-The call had left her with more questions than she had
+cradle, pondering over what she had just learned.
+The call had left her

-before.
+with more questions than she had before.
 And what would she tell Jack?
-She looks at the terminal but

-nothing had changed so she gets up to grab some snacks.
+She looks at the terminal but nothing has changed so she gets up to grab

 </p>